-Enroll now and choose your specialism later: Natural Science specialisation courses are designed to give you a greater breadth of knowledge at the start of your degree and a greater depth of knowledge at the end.
-You'll study all four subjects in your first year, choose two to take on to your second year, and then specialise in a single subject in your third year.
+Enrol now and choose your specialism later: Natural Science specialisation courses are designed to give you a greater breadth of knowledge at the start of your degree and a greater depth of knowledge at the end.
+You'll study all three subjects in your first year, choose two to take on to your second year, and then specialise in a single subject in your third year.
 As an MSci student you'll then be able to engage with further independent research in your fourth year, deepening your understanding in this exciting area.

 You'll take modules totalling 480 credits over the duration of your course.